JakeZook/README-Generator/README.md

 ## Usage

-Follow the promts to fill in the appropriate data, then view the newly created README within the folder.
+Follow the prompts to fill in the appropriate data, then view the newly created README within the folder.

 ## Tests